Cllr Bill Richmond

-Originally from Derbyshire and after living in Barnet, North London for many years we moved to Wimborne in 2005, drawn to the town for its attractive nature and friendly residents.
-The area’s beautiful countryside, fascinating geology and picturesque coastline did not go unnoticed and was significant in the decision to choose Wimborne.
+Originally from Derbyshire but after living in Barnet, North London for many years we moved to Wimborne in 2005, drawn to the town for its attractive setting, its historic feel and its friendly residents.
+The county’s beautiful countryside, fascinating geology and picturesque coastline were also significant in the decision to choose Wimborne.

-Professionally, I spent many years as an advertising photographer and as a partner in a large photographic studio in central London.
-During that time I supported two or three universities as a visiting lecturer and as external assessor on their photography/design courses.
+Professionally, I spent many years as an advertising photographer and as a partner in a large photographic studio in the centre of London’s West End.
+During that time I supported two or three universities as a visiting lecturer and as external assessor on their photography and design courses.
 I am a fellow of the British Institute of Professional Photographers and I continue my interest in photography – although now at a non-professional level.

-In more recent years I qualified as a secondary school teacher and taught Engineering, Science and Product Design in a number of London schools before coming to Dorset to teach in Bournemouth.
-I now work part-time as a supply teacher.
+In recent years I qualified as a secondary school teacher, achieved ‘advanced skills teacher’ status and taught Engineering, Science and Product Design in a number of London schools; and when the opportunity to move to Dorset to teach arose it was clearly an easy decision to take.
+I continue working with youngsters; although now part-time, as a supply teacher.

-I was drawn into council and community issues simply as an interested resident following a series of issues that arose in the area and was helped by our previous MP for North Dorset in taking our concerns to Westminster.
-These experiences encouraged me to stand in the local elections and I was elected to the Town Council in May 2017 as an ‘Independent’ and now serve on the Resources Committee and on the Planning and Environment Committee.
+I was drawn into council and community issues initially as an interested resident following a series of issues that arose in the local area on which we were closely advised, not only by our Wimborne Minster Town Clerk but also by our previous MP for Mid Dorset and North Poole – to the extent of taking our concerns to Westminster.
+These experiences encouraged me to stand in the local elections and I was elected to the Town Council in May 2017 as an ‘Independent’.